We are taking extensive measures to ensure the safety of our passengers.

 We offer private charters and group trips seven days a week throughout our entire season.
-Got an event coming up?
+Do you have an event coming up?
 Think you might like to charter the boat?
 Read on to learn about the types of sails available to you.
-Then give us a call to reserve your date.
+Then email us at [email protected] to reserve your date.

 The Lannon provides a most unusual backdrop for that special occasion.
 We host birthday parties, family reunions, office get-togethers, memorial services (sprinkling ashes at sea), retirement parties, anniversary parties, and bachelor/bachelorette parties.
 Also, each season the Lannon is the setting for numerous weddings and pre and post-wedding events.
 Do you have someone graduating soon?
 Looking for an unusual place to hold a wedding rehearsal dinner?
 How about somewhere different for your company party this summer?
 People are discovering that the Lannon is a great venue for a client appreciation event.
 Thank your clients for their business by taking them for a sail aboard the Lannon.
 We will provide your group of up to 49 people with a unique, safe, and fun adventure that they’re sure to talk about for years to come.